HughTB/picoled/README.md

 ### Installation

 - Coming soon™
-- While the functionality is there for the actual PicOLED device, I still need to write a driver for Linux and/or Windows
+- While the functionality is there for the actual picOLED device, I still need to write a driver for Linux and/or Windows

 ## Acknowledgements